 Domus laboratory co-founder

 - Ph.
-D. Computer science, speech recognition, Université Paris VI, France (1985)
+D. in omputer science, reconnaissance de la parole, Université Paris VI, France (1985)

 - Cognitive assistance

 Hélène Pigot co-founded the DOMUS laboratory in 2002 with Sylvain Giroux.
 Professor Pigot combines her knowledge in computer science and in occupational therapy to design and evaluate cognitive assistance.
 Participatory design is a way for Prof. Pigot to harvest the wishes and needs of individuals and their caregivers to support them to stay in their home.
 She is therefore interested in design approaches, including description of persona, design of distributed interfaces, tangible interfaces and interface learning.
 She previously taught speech recognition at the Université de Sherbrooke and occupational therapy in gerontology at the École de réadaptation of the Université de Montréal.
 She is an active member of the Research on Aging Centre of the CIUSS-Sherbrooke and the Center for Interdisciplinary Research in Rehabilitation of the Greater Montreal.

 The ubiquitous computing in our societies invades large areas of human activity, including the search for information, the organization of daily life, entertainment and communication with friends.
 But elderly people and people with cognitive disorders due to illness or trauma do not benefit as much as they can from the use of new technologies to make it easier to stay at home and stay in touch with their loved ones.

 The purpose of my research is to identify the guidelines that applications must meet in order to be accepted and used by people with specific needs.
 In previous research, I designed assistance technologies using participatory design and a multidisciplinary approach.
 These technologies include technologies that facilitate the organization of schedules and technologies accompanying complex activities, whether on mobile devices or integrated into a smart apartment.

 Research questions are at various levels of design